-To overcome this accidental alignment problem, we propose a feature detection & matching approach called Putative Feature Point Matching (PFPM) algorithm consisting of the following the key ingredients:
+To overcome this accidental alignment problem, we propose a Feature detection & Matching approach called Putative Feature Point Matching (PFPM) algorithm consisting of the following the key ingredients:

-- 1. We detect salient contours using bottom-up segmentation or contour grouping.
-Long contours are more distinctive, and maintaining contours as integral tokens for matching removes many false positives due to accidental alignment. - 2.
-We break the model feature into its informative semantic parts, and explicitly check which subset of model feature parts is matched.
-Missing critical model parts can signal an accidental alignment between the image and model. - 3.
-We seek holistic feature matching.
-We measure feature features from a large spatial extent, as well as long-range contextual relationships among object parts.
-Accidental alignments of holistic feature descriptors between image and model are unlikely.
-Our putative feature point matching algorithm reduces to finding a maximal, holistic matching between a set of image contours and a set of model parts.
-It searches over figure/ground labeling of the image and model contours, and correspondences between them.
+a) We detect salient contours using bottom-up segmentation or contour grouping.
+Long contours are more distinctive, and maintaining contours as integral tokens for matching removes many false positives due to accidental alignment.

+b) We break the model Feature into its informative semantic parts, and explicitly check which subset of model Feature parts is matched.
+Missing critical model parts can signal an accidental alignment between the image and model.

+c) We seek holistic Feature matching.
+We measure Feature features from a large spatial extent, as well as long-range contextual relationships among object parts.
+Accidental alignments of holistic Feature descriptors between image and model are unlikely.
+Our Putative Feature Point Matching algorithm reduces to finding a maximal, holistic matching between a set of image contours and a set of model parts.
+It searches over figure/ground labelling of the image and model contours, and correspondences between them.
 It is important to note that, in general, image contours and model contours do not correspond one-to-one.
 The holistic matching occurs only by considering a set of 'figure' contours together.
 To formulate this set-to-set matching task, we define control points sampled on and around the image and model contours.